a-h/templ/docs/docs/09-commands-and-tools/04-example-live-reload-setup.md

 	make -j5 live/templ live/server live/tailwind live/esbuild live/sync_assets
 ```

-Notice we added the `make -j5` command to run all the commands in parallel.
-This is to ensure that all the watch process runs in parallel.
+Notice we added the `-j5` command to run all 5 the commands in parallel.

+Now you can run `make live` to start all the watch processes.

 You can check out the full example in the [example-live-reload-setup](https://github.com/jackielii/templ-live-reload-example)